jbaragry/mcpi-scratch/README.md

 # Changelog

+20151121
+* added .js extension to the github-page to make it easier to use
+* added block to report player position.
+	* must request x, y, z separately
+	* position is fetched per request, it is not polling
+* added example projects to the repo
+	* chat.sbx: example wiht post to chat block
+	* playerPos.sbx: post pos to chat and then reports x, y, z to variables in the scratch project

 20150629
 * changed from the Scratch 2 standalone editor to the ScratchX online editor
 	* mcpi-scratch.s2e replaced with mcpi-scratch.js